Sunday, July 23, 2023

 Make me proud, son!

-Of course the freebee mic may be the source of some or a lot of the noise, but hey, I have other microphones.
+Of course the freebee mic may be the source of some or a lot of the noise.

 Assuming the upgraded design sounds better than what I built today, I will upload that to PCBWAY's project page, post the schematic, include a BOM, and so on, the usual thing.